 Built-in Middleware Classes

 ZealPHP ships parity middleware for Apache/nginx behaviours.
 The framework's per-middleware reference table lives in template/pages/middleware.php (the website's /middleware page).
-The following entries cover seven additional classes — all opt-in, all PSR-15 — that complete the parity surface.
+The following entries cover several additional classes — all opt-in, all PSR-15 — that complete the parity surface.

 ContentEncodingMiddleware